perezjosibm/ceph-aprg/reports/2025/MessengerCrimsonvsAsync/index.md

 # Profiling via Flamegraphs

-We use differential [flamegraphs](https://www.brendangregg.com/blog/2014-11-09/differential-flame-graphs.html) for this section.
+The methodology for analysis is described as follows:

+- Identification of plateaus - these show significant CPU time spent on a function, candidate for optimisation.

+- Identify the functions that are taking a considerable amount of CPU time, and are not inlined.
+These are candidates for inlining.

+- Identify the same or a hierarchy of functions being called from many different places, the sum total of many calls of the same function might take considerable fraction of CPU

+- Identification of atomics, normally shown by thin towers that are called in multiple places.

+- memcpy/memmove

+- functions that are taking what appears to be an unreasonably large amount of CPU time for what the function is achieving (for example, disposing of an object).

+We use the `perf` Linux tool to collect the CPU profile, and then we use the `flamegraph.pl` script to generate the flamegraph.

 We produced the flamegraphs as follows: on the left is the single instance, on the right the dual instance.

 ```bash
 tmp/_b1e4a2b/msgr_crimson_11